jojahoka/weather-app-assessment/README.md

 ### Running the Application

 **Start the development server:**
-To start a `development` version we can use:
+To start a `development` version you can use:

 ```bash
 npm run dev